thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker.md

 ## Upgrading

-When a new CE release is available, follow these steps to update your installation without losing data:
+When a new PE release is available, follow these steps to update your installation without losing data:

 1. Change the version of the `thingsboard/tb-pe-node` in the `docker-compose.yml` file to the new version (e.g. {{ site.release.pe_full_ver }})